christensenjairus/Incrypto/README.md

 You may need to run this as `sudo` or as an Administrator.
 This will create a .env file for you that you will need to edit to connect to your Mongo Database.
 The .env created assumes that you'll be using a local database, use the standard port number (27017), and be running version 1.3.1 of mongosh.
 Change this file as needed, entering your connection string, then run the above command again.

 * * *
-# Things to Know as a User
-### Connecting to Server
-Verify that you can connect to the server by opening a web browser and inputing either the DNS name or IP address.
-Know that Incrypto Server runs on port 5050, so unless your administrator intentionally routed that port elsewhere, you will need to include the port number.
-You'll know it works when you see "Incrypto Server is Running" in the browser.
-Input this data into the "Server Name" box in the login or registration pages.
-Examples: `localhost:5050`, `yourDomain.com:5050` or, if you've routed the server to port 80 or 443, you can exclude the port number `incrypto.christensencloud.us`.
-### User Fundamentals
-* If the background of a user in the left-hand column is green, the client will encrypt your message to that user.
-If red, it will not encrypt your text for that user, but they'll recieve the ciphertext of the message anyway if they have "See all messages" enabled.
-* `Options > Get new keys` will create a new public/private key pair on the server, then send the client the private key to save.
-Because the client does not save old private keys, all your old messages will become ciphertext in the chat window.
-This is to be expected.
-The messages you've sent to others, however, are still readable by them, because their keys have not changed.
-* If you send a message, and it appears as ciphertext to you, you must either reaquire your old keys with `File > Clear All Local Data` and log in again, or generate new keys with `Options > Get new keys`.

-* * *
 # Things to Know as a Developer